What happens when you damage a rental car

 Have you ever wondered what will happen if you damage your rental car?
 Well, friends, you can rely on ol’ spatially challenged Castle here to deliver.

-On my recent East Coast road trip adventure, my friend Michael and I hired a car from Avis.
+On my recent East Coast road trip adventure, my friend Michael and I hired a rental car from Avis.

 To our great delight, when we went to pick it up from Avis Campbelltown, we got an upgrade (yay).
 Instead of the entry level manual hatchback we booked, we scored an all-wheel drive automatic – #winning.